 Question 13 (1.5 pts).
 You have been given the following data about three different indices that your boss would like you to use as alternative underlyings for an Equity Protection certificate (with full capital protection).
 Which of the following statement is the MOST LIKELY?
-(Note: ignore any effect that may derive from differential currency of denomination of the underlyings)
+(To answer this question, ignore any effect that may derive from different currency of denomination of the underlyings)